June 16, 2016

 Let us see how you can create a run-ready workflow for a generic computation problem.
 Suppose you have a 1D sample that must be fit by some function (curve) with several parameters.
 For maximum flexibility, we will treat this function as a custom expression y=f(x, A, B, C, ...) with an unknown number of parameters to tune.
 Fitting is performed using a non-linear least squares method that requires solving a potentially non-trivial optimization problem depending on the fit expression.

 The workflow solving this problem contains 3 main parts.
 The first one is input validation, so incorrect parameter input will produce clear diagnostic messages.
 Then we go into an optimization loop that actually performs fitting, using pSeven's capabilities for global optimization.
 The final part consists of a few visualization blocks that generate images to be shown on the Analyze screen.

 Figure 1.
 Workflow on the Run screen

 As it is a run-ready workflow, you can configure it directly from the Run screen without editing the workflow itself.
-Not only this simplifies the configuration as you see only the relevant parameters (selected by expert), but also enables using the workflow in pSeven Runner.
-On the Run screen you can select a sample file and specify the fitting function (figure 1, ).
-Then you run the workflow and see found parameter values on the Outputs pane (figure 1, ).
+Not only this simplifies the configuration as you see only the relevant parameters (selected by the expert), but also enables using the workflow in pSeven Runner.
+On the Run screen, you can select a sample file and specify the fitting function (figure 1, ).
+Then you run the workflow and see found parameter values in the Outputs pane (figure 1, ).
 For more details, you can also switch to the Analyze screen to see how the solution evolved over time (figure 1, ).

 Figure 2.
 Visualization using Page Viewer